-• the concerns of any groups about the proposed policy, and whether the proposed policy amounts to an interference with the right to manifest a religion or belief, and whether it is discriminatory.
-School will weigh up the concerns of different groups and it might not be practical to accommodate fully the concerns of all groups
+- The school will comply with Northern Lights Learning Trust scheme of delegation when considering changes to uniform. - the concerns of any groups about the proposed policy, and whether the proposed policy amounts to an interference with the right to manifest a religion or belief, and whether it is discriminatory.
+School will weigh up the concerns of different groups and it might not be practical to accommodate fully the concerns of all groups - the timeframe for introducing a new uniform policy or amending an existing one.
+Factors will include the length of time before the pupil leaves the school and whether expensive items are frequently purchased second hand, or passed on to siblings - a transitional period for phasing out the old uniform and introducing the new one - the cost and availability of non-standard sizes - to consider the cost of and alternatives to branded items and items in unusual colours/shades before insisting they must be worn, and continually reviewing the cost of these items.
+This will comply with the Well Being and Children's Bill 2024 - 2025. - the points made by respondents, and the decisions taken in weighing up competing points of view.

-- the timeframe for introducing a new uniform policy or amending an existing one.
-Factors will include the length of time before the pupil leaves the school and whether expensive items are frequently purchased second hand, or passed on to siblings - a transitional period for phasing out the old uniform and introducing the new one - the cost and availability of non-standard sizes - to consider the cost of and alternatives to branded items and items in unusual colours/shades before insisting they must be worn, and continually reviewing the cost of these items. - the points made by respondents, and the decisions taken in weighing up competing points of view.
+The members of LGB have decided that the needs of individual groups are outweighed by factors such as:

-The members of LGB have decided that the needs of individual groups are outweighed by factors such as: health and safety and safeguarding of children's welfare
+health and safety and safeguarding of children's welfare